ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 RC input to Serial Port
 -----------------------

-.. note:: ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect all the protocols (except PPM), if the serial port protocol is set to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used).
+.. note:: ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect all the protocols (except PPM or SRXL2/CRSF/ELRS which also require connection of the UART's TX pin), if the serial port protocol is set to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used).

 .. note:: The serial port baudrate is automatically set and controlled by the firmware when any serial RC protocol is detected.